SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:8 - [Notebook: scipy-stats]: (Project Management) Add subsection - Propose - for strategy before the submission date.
-Add subsection - Revision - links to specific content requiring review before submission.
-In addition, updating subsection - Outstanding.
-(Abstract) Considered complete and satisfies the assessment specification for a clear and concise overview of the scipy-stats Python library.
-(Propose) Finish section - ANOVA - then systematically review the remainder of the Jupyter Notebook (adding features to improve shortcomings."
+"DAY:6 - [Notebook: scipy-stats]: (Last Commit) Add to subsection - Abstract - blurb promoting the case for learning the theory of statistics and the application via python all as one.
+(Solution) Set up the Flavors of Cacao dataset to apply ANOVA.
+(Propose) Finish ANOVA analyse."
 -->
 * End of Semester (Dec 2021):